Diving Against Debris

 Our Commitment to

-Project AWARE began in the late 1980s as an ocean conservation project.
+PADI AWARE began in the late 1980s as an ocean conservation project.
 Its core beginning was an environmental ethic initiated by the PADI.
 It has since become a separate worldwide non-profit organization comprised of passionate individuals and dive organizations.
 These amazing people are dedicated to preserving the aquatic environment through a variety of means.
-Project AWARE is currently focusing on advancing policies on Plastic Debris and Sharks & Rays.
-We are focusing on a reef here in Aqaba that is home to the Underwater Military Museum.
+PADI AWARE is currently focusing on advancing policies on Plastic Debris and Sharks & Rays.

 The Problem with Plastic

 The amount of plastic in the ocean and seas is staggering.
 Latest statistics estimate 5.25 trillion macro and micro pieces in the oceans.
 All combined they weigh about 269,000 tons!
 Every minute 1,000,000 plastic bottles are sold around the globe.
 And if that isn’t bad enough, about 2,000,000 plastic bags are used every minute.
 (See earthday.org for more facts.)

 Currently over 88% of the sea surface is polluted by plastic.
 The great concern is soon there will be more plastic in the sea than fish.
 But we can all get involved to bring about change.

 Simple changes that can make a huge impact!

 - Instead of buying a bottle of water, use a filter and reusable bottle.

 - Recycle if using single use plastic is unavoidable.